cloudfoundry-incubator/quarks-operator/docs/testing.md

 Integration tests start our operator directly, bypassing the command line.

-The `environment` package provides helpers to start the operator, get the kubeconfig as well as defining and creating test objects.
+The `environment` package provides helpers to start the operator, get the kubeconfig and use the clients to create objects.
+In `testing` the `catalog` defines test objects.

 Integration tests use a special logger, which does not log to stdout and whose messages can be accessed as a an array by calling `env.AllLogMessages()`.